fcarlone/node-constructor-word-guess/README.md

 ## Open your terminal and play this Game of Thrones theme fill-in the blank game

 ### Game Instructions:
-> You are given five randomly selected Game of Thrones charactors
+> You are given five randomly selected Game of Thrones characters
 > The charactor's name is hidden behind blank spaces
 > Guess the charactor by selcting a letter
 > You are allowed 10 incorrect guesses for each charactor
-> Your final score appears after you complete answers the five charactors
+> Your final score appears after you complete answers the five characters

 ### Install Game:
 Clone the repository: [link to repository](https://github.com/fcarlone/node-constructor-word-guess/)